taylorfrancisco/taylorfrancisco/README.md

 - 💬 Contact me: trf2122@columbia.edu
 - 👉 Follow me through my STEM journey on [![Twitter][1.2]][1], or on [![LinkedIn][2.2]][2]
-- 🔬 Read about all that the Cai lab does at http://labs.neuroscience.mssm.edu/project/cai-lab/
+- 🔬 Read about all the research Cai lab does at http://labs.neuroscience.mssm.edu/project/cai-lab/